-Regardless of the medium, a business’ approach for connecting and engaging with customers as well as prospects should always be strategic.
+Regardless of the medium, a business’s approach for increasing their customer engagement, as well as prospects, should always be strategic.

 These interactions should address the specific needs, characteristics, behaviors, and even the challenges of that particular audience.

 Here are some nuggets of knowledge to help your business create content that’s certainly worth consuming.